 - Target Regions Coverage Report () The report consists of a number of tables and graphs that in different ways provide information about the targeted regions.

-- Unfiltered and Filtered Variants () Variant tracks holding the identified variants before the filters are applied (Unfiltered), and after.
-Filtered variants are separated into 2 tracks, one for all identified variants, and one containing larger indels.
+http://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/current/index.php?manual=_annotated_variant_table.html for a definition of the variant table content).
+The third is the Indels indirect evidence track produced by the Structural Variant Caller.
+This is also available in the Genome Browser View.
 The variants can be shown in track format or in table format.
 When holding the mouse over the detected variants in the Track List, a tooltip appears with information about the individual variants.
 You will have to zoom in on the variants to be able to see the detailed tooltip.

-- Track List () A collection of tracks presented together.
-Shows the annotated variant track together with the human reference sequence, genes, transcripts, coding regions, the mapped reads, the identified variants, and the structural variants (see figure 17.5).
+- Genome Browser View () A collection of tracks presented together.
+Shows the human reference sequence, genes, transcripts, coding regions, the mapped reads, the identified variants, and the indels indirect evidence variants (see figure 22.5).

 It is important that you do not delete any of the produced files individually as some of the outputs are linked to other outputs.
 If you would like to delete the outputs, please always delete all of them at the same time.

-Have first a look at the mapping report to see if the coverage is sufficient in regions of interest (e.g. > 30 ).
+We recommend that you first inspect the target region coverage report to check that the majority of reads are mapping to the targeted region, and to see if the coverage is sufficient in regions of interest.
 Furthermore, check that at least 90% of reads are mapped to the human reference sequence.
-In case of a targeted experiment, also check that the majority of reads are mapping to the targeted region.

-The Track List includes the track of identified variants in context to the human reference sequence, genes, transcripts, coding regions, targeted regions and mapped sequencing reads.
+The Genome Browser View includes the track of identified variants in context to the human reference sequence, genes, transcripts, coding regions, targeted regions and mapped sequencing reads.

 Open the variant track as a table to see information about all identified variants (see 22.37).